 With nearly 50 different models, you can be sure that DEWALT makes the perfect drill for your projects.
 All you have to do is know what your needs are.

-DEWALT’s right-angle drills have a tip that’s angled just like you’d expect, at 90°.
-This is the tool you need to get into those really tight spaces – under sinks, in corners, or wherever there's an obstacle that makes it impossible to use a standard drill.
+With a tip that’s angled just like you’d expect, at 90°, this is the tool you need to get into those really tight spaces – under sinks, in corners, or wherever there's an obstacle that makes it impossible to use a standard drill.

 The following is a list of terms and options that you should familiarize yourself with before shopping for your drill.
 These are general industry options and not specific to DEWALT.

-The rpm range: The rotations per minute (rpm) tells you how fast a drill is spinning.
+The rotations per minute (rpm) tell you how fast a drill is spinning.
 Slower speeds are better for driving screws while faster speeds are better for drilling most holes.
 A wide rpm range (300 to 1,500) allows you to perform a wide range of jobs.

 When you shop for a DEWALT drill, you can purchase à la carte to get the exact tool you need.
 However, the company has been around for nearly 100 years and knows a thing or two about putting together the perfect tool ensemble to make sure that you'll have everything you need to get the most out of your new tool.
 In fact, the best place to look for bargains isn’t the bottom line but what DEWALT offers as packaged deals.